 5. Sleeping Beauty

-It helps to detach any notion of laziness from my feelings about sleep.
-There are seasons we simply need more.
-I am married to someone who has never required as much sleep as me so I’m probably overly sensitive about sleep.
-But if you’re like me, there are all these weird feelings and even guilt about devoting more hours to rest.
-I mean, that means less wakeful time to produce, create, and have adventures, right?
+Examine your feelings about sleep and laziness.
+There are seasons we simply need more sleep, and not because we’re lazy.
+I am married to someone who has never required as much sleep as me.
+Needing more sleep may be a consequence of having mono as a teenager.
+But if you’re like me, there are all these weird emotions and even guilt swirling around rest.
+I mean, more sleep means less wakeful time to produce, create, and adventure, right?
 Hahahaha.

 It seems so silly when I actually type the words.
-Because sleep is a wonderful state of consciousness that serves our bodies, minds, and spirits.
+Because sleep is a wonderful state of consciousness that serves our bodies, minds, and spirits so well.
 It’s a beautiful layer of life where we can simply BE in our most vulnerable and true form.
 Sleep is a healer; a regenerative part of life with chronic illness that we often take for granted.

 6. Pain as a Path